ms-iot/azure-client-tools/docs/dps-lib/dpsclientapis.md

 The DPS Client APIs are a set of C APIs that allow a device client to provision a device with an Azure IoT Hub identity through the use of the Azure Device Provisioning Service.

 #### InitializeDpsClient
-<pre>HRESULT InitializeDpsClient()</pre>

-This initializes the DPS Client.
+This API initializes the DPS client.
 Internally, this initializes the Urchin objects to work with TPM.
 Note that this API must be called before using the DPS Client APIs.

+<pre>HRESULT InitializeDpsClient()</pre>

 #### GetEndorsementKeyPub
+This API deinitializes the DPS client.
+Internally, this deinitializes the Urchin objects that were created as part of InitializeDpsClient().
+Note that this API must be called in the clean-up portion when using DPS Client APIs.

 <pre>HRESULT DeinitializeDpsClient()</pre>

-This deinitialization of the DPS Client.
-Internally, this deinitializes the Urchin objects that were created as part InitializeDpsClient().
-    Note that this API must be called in clean up portion of using dps client api's.

 #### GetEndorsementKeyPub
+This API reads the TPM endorsement key public value.

 <pre>HRESULT GetEndorsementKeyPub(
     _Out_writes_bytes_all_(*pcbekPub) PBYTE ekPub,
     _Inout_ UINT32 *pcbekPub
 )</pre>

-This reads the TPM endorsement key public value.

 | Parameter | Description |
 |----|----|